Semi-supervised detection of structural damage using Variational Autoencoder and a One-Class Support Vector Machine

 \subsection{One-Class Support Vector Machine}

-Considering input data as points defined in a vector space, a Support Vector Machine (SVM) \cite{noble2006support} is a two-class method which classifies data according to a decision hyper-plane that maximizes the separation between the two classes.
+Considering input data as points defined in a vector space, a Support Vector Machine (SVM) \cite{noble2006support} is a two-class method {that} classifies data according to a decision hyper-plane that maximizes the separation between the two classes.
 Researchers in SHM (Structural Health Monitoring) have been attracted by SVM due to its robustness in generalization capabilities \cite{gui2017data,kim2012wavelet,pan2017vibration}.
 However, in order to detect damages in a monitored structure, the use of a SVM implies that both of the undamaged and damaged data of the structure must be available during the training stage.

 A One-Class Support Vector Machine (OC-SVM), instead, is a method that requires only data related to one class to train the model.
-For OC-SVM, we refer to an \textit{hyper-sphere} that separates the training data rather than an hyper-plane, as in the binary case.
-The main aim of the training stage of a OC-SVM consists in finding the smallest hyper-sphere including the most of the training samples \cite{chen2001one}.
-The training phase of a OC-SVM is related to the following optimization problem:
+The fundamental objective of the training stage in an OC-SVM is to determine a hyper-plane that can accurately define the region including the training samples \cite{chen2001one}.
+This is achieved by solving the following optimization: